 A Presidential Fourth

 July 4, 1870 the little-known village in secluded northeast Connecticut commanded the country’s attention.
 President Grant and a host of other luminaries, accompanied by Gilmore’s Band, had chosen to celebrate the nation’s holiday in Woodstock.
-Newspapers estimated as many as 13,000 spectators were present.
-This illustration from Harper’s Illustrated shows Beecher preaching, and Grant and other dignitaries seated in Roseland Cottage’s Gothic-style chairs.
+Newspapers estimated as many as 13,000 spectators were present for the celebration on the town common.
+This illustration from Harper’s Weekly shows Henry Ward Beecher preaching, and Grant and other dignitaries seated in Roseland Cottage’s Gothic chairs, under a huge tent.